Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Choosing a tool shouldn’t be based solely on name recognition or the number of users on the platform, especially when it can alter key workplace processes like communication and teamwork.

-Then we’ll have a look at a third option – Brosix Instant Messenger – finding out where it fits into the equation, if it fills any of the voids left by the others, and whether it can meet your team communication and collaboration needs.
+Then we’ll have a look at a third option, Brosix Instant Messenger, to find out where it fits into the equation, if it fills any of the voids left by the others, and whether it can meet your team communication and collaboration needs.

 Cost

-Right off the bat, one of Slack’s major pros is that it offers a freemium version, albeit with restrictions like limited storage, message histories, and custom app integrations.
+Right off the bat, Slack offers a freemium version, albeit with restrictions like limited storage, message histories, and custom app integrations.

-Basecamp, on the other hand, doesn’t offer a freemium version, rather a single-tiered pricing plan at $99 per month.
+Basecamp, on the other hand, doesn’t offer a freemium version but has two pricing plans: Basecamp at $15 per user per month and Basecamp Pro at $299 per user per month, if billed annually.
 Interested parties, however, can try the platform for free for 30 days.

 Getting started with both tools is pretty painless.
-Registration is a 5-6 step process in which you start by signing in with your email address and then continue with your name, company name, and job title.
+Registration is a 5- to 6-step process in which you start by signing in with your email address and then continue with your name, company name, and job title.

-No credit card info is needed for parties interested in the freemium version of Slack or Basecamp’s thirty-day free trial.
+No credit card info is needed in the freemium version of Slack or Basecamp’s thirty-day free trial.

 Slack, however, will require you to check your email for a confirmation code, as well as create a workplace name.
 Both tools allow you to invite your teammates to join from the get-go.

-While Slack won’t provide you an introduction video, it will greet you with the Slack bot.
-By clicking the green ‘explore Slack’ button, you’ll get to the Slack bot to which you can chat and either ask questions or query by keywords.
+While Slack won’t provide you with an introduction video, it will greet you with the Slack bot.
+You can chat and either ask questions or query by keywords.

 Basecamp prides itself on its quick setup, user-friendliness, and overall ease of use.
-Though in some instances it has been described as too simplistic, lacking basic task management features such as time tracking.
+However, in some instances, it has been described as too simplistic, lacking basic task management features such as time tracking.

-Basecamp is first and foremost a task management tool and as a result, you’d expect it to have a leg up on Slack.
+Basecamp is a project management tool, and as a result, you’d expect it to have a leg up on Slack.

 As a communication-first tool, Slack doesn’t feature task tracking.
-It does, however, integrate with task management tools like Asana or Trello, for instance.
-By creating Actions, you can track tasks from initiation to completion without leaving the App.
+However, there are Slack integrations with task management tools like Asana or Trello, for instance.
+By creating Actions, you can track tasks from initiation to completion without leaving the app.

 Communication

-Conversations happen in channels which can be public or private and organized any way you see fit, by team, department, or project, for example.
-Conversations can then be further broken down by threads, which allow you to respond directly to a message in a channel.
-Slack also supports audio and video calls.
+You can use Slack channels, public or private, and organize them in any way you see fit, by team, department, or project, for example.
+Chats can then be further broken down into threads, which allow you to respond directly to a message in a channel.
+Slack also supports video and audio calls.

 Slack has come under criticism for being both addictive and distracting.
-If you’re not careful, the endless threads, GIFS, memes, and notifications can end up hindering concentration and, as a result, communication and productivity.
+If you’re not careful, the endless threads, GIFS, memes, and notifications can end up hindering concentration, unlike the more structured approach you’d get if you used Basecamp.

 While Basecamp doesn’t support audio or video calls, it does provide multiple mediums for team communication.